lBedrockl/Archipelago/worlds/eldenring/region lock ideas.md

 ### Liurnia > Altus
 * Elevator after `Ruin-Strewn Precipice` Boss requires `Dectus Medallion`

+Remove this? its only a small part of ainsel and the main part is connected to deeproot
 ### Liurnia > Ainsel River
 * Key Item to open up `Ainsel River Well`
 * Item name idea: `Ainsel River Well Key`